jphermans/Px2Connect_browser_extension/README.md

 ### Automatic Updates
 The extension checks for new versions:
 - When first installed
-- Every 24 hours automatically
+- Every 6 hours automatically
 - Each time you open the popup
+- Manually through the options page

 When a new version is available:
 1. A blue notification banner will appear at the top of the popup
+2. A desktop notification will be shown
-2. Click the banner to go to the download page
+3. Click the banner to go to the download page
-3. Download and install the new version following the installation steps
+4. Download and install the new version following the installation steps

+You can also check for updates manually:
+1. Open the options page
+2. Click the "Check for Updates" button
+3. The status will show if you're up to date or if a new version is available

 ## 🔄 Updates